-As one of the largest producers of coco in the world, it’s a wonder why there aren’t more chocolate companies in Ghana.
+As one of the largest producers of cocoa in the world, it’s a wonder there aren’t more chocolate companies in Ghana.
 All that is changing, with new brands springing up and people experimenting with all manner of ingredients and flavours.
 Such is the case with ’57 Chocolate, the brainchild of two local sisters who hold tastings of their handcrafted chocolates out of their workshop in Legon.
 A fun day out, you can try wonderful flavours such as mocha, coconut and hibiscus, and you can buy the beautifully crafted and packaged products as gifts.
-For bookings and queries, please call +233 504 736 539.
+For bookings and queries, call +233 504 736 539.

 The bustling neighbourhood of Osu always has a lot going on.
 A prime staple in the area is Republic Bar and Grill, an ever-popular spot, as much for its pub-style atmosphere, finger food and locally brewed cocktails as for its impressive weekly live music selections, from highlife to hiplife.
 Friendly and cosy, it’s the best place to mingle with a large cross-section of the city.